|

 We were sitting around one night in the bunker (a fancy one, with two rooms) and some idiot said he’d heard you could smoke the little round pill that comes in a Darvon capsule.
 I think Darvon is like a really strong Excedrin or aspirin, but I’m not sure--I certainly don’t know back then what the little round ball might be--and still don't.

+Anyway, I open a Darvon capsule, keep the little round pill and toss the rest away.
+I crumble up the pill and mix it in with the tobacco in my pipe, and light up.
 I took a big hit and passed the pipe around.
 For some reason, it hit me really hard, likely because I was known for stupidly taking bigger tokes than most.
 In just a few minutes I lay down and began listening to the others talk.

 Then everyone got up and went into the other room.
 I lay there for some time, hearing the others murmuring.
 And then I began listening to my breathing.
 I don’t know how long I listened, but I began to have an uneasy feeling about my breathing, because I noticed it had stopped.